QIWI-API/payments-docs/_intro_en.html.md

 ## Interaction format {#api-format}

-API of the Payment protocol implements REST principles.
+The Payment protocol API is built on the [REST architecture](https://restfulapi.net/), where data and methods are considered as resources accessed via calling Uniform Resource Identifiers (URIs).

-API uses HTTPS-requests for main application protocol.
+API uses HTTPS-requests for calling its methods.
+API endpoint has URL:

-API endpoint:

 `https://api.qiwi.com/partner/`

-API requests' parameters are transferred in the request body JSON data.
-Parameters in HTTP GET-requests are placed in URL.
+API requests' parameters are transferred as the request body JSON data.
+Parameters in HTTP GET-requests are placed in URL query.

-API always responds in JSON format.
+It is necessary to put `Accept: application/json` header into the request headers as API always responds in JSON format.

+The API methods provide logical idempotence, i. e. repeating a method multiple times is equivalent to doing it once.
+However, the response may change (for example, the state of an invoice may change between requests).

 ### Authorization {#api-auth}